Brant/project_dj/README.md

 It also provides some handy front-end stuff for websites that I almost always use.

+This is really designed to help you start your *own* project, which will presumably be under its own version control.

 ## Jump right in
-Here's the quick and dirty to get up and running with a fresh project.

-Unless you are working on the project_dj codebase specifically, I suggest you download a ZIP (instead of cloning/forking/pulling/whatever the source).

-This is really designed to help you start your *own* project, which will presumably be under its own version control.
+Just run a few commands, and Project DJ will set you up with a django project structure.

 ### 0. Beforehand
 You'll need a couple of things installed first